cran/revengc/README.md

 ```

 ### Indonesia
 In 2010, the Population Census Data - Statistics Indonesia provided over 60 censored contingency tables containing Floor Area of Dwelling Unit (square meter) by Household Member Size.
 The tables are separated by province, urban, and rural.
-Here we use the household size by area contingency table for Indonesia's rural Aceh Province to show the multiple coding steps and functions implemented inside rec().
+Here we use the household size by area contingency table for Indonesia's rural Aceh Province to show the multiple coding steps and functions implemented inside rec.
 This allows the user to see a methodology workflow in code form.
 The final uncensored household size by area estimated probability table, which implemented the "ipfp" method and default seed matrix, has rows ranging from 1 (Xlowerbound) to 15 (Xupperbound) people and columns ranging from 10 (Ylowerbound) to 310 (Yupperbound) square meters.